pyrocms/pyrocms/docs/getting-started/introduction.md

 <a name="about"></a>
 ## PyroCMS is...

+**For everyone:** PyroCMS is engineered to be simple to use for developers, designers and users alike.

+**Easy to build:** PyroCMS is extremely easy and *fast* for developers to build powerful products .

-**Modern:** PyroCMS is built on the modern and incredibly popular [Laravel 5](http://laravel.com) framework.
+**Modern:** PyroCMS is built on the modern and incredibly popular [Laravel](http://laravel.com) framework.

 **Transparent:** PyroCMS does not interfere with Laravel's normal behavior but only supplements it.

-**Mature:** Though Version 3 is a 100% rewrite, we have been in the CMS business since 2009.

-**For everyone:** PyroCMS is engineered to be simple to use for developers, designers and users alike.

 **Modular:** PyroCMS is composed of a common core and powerful addons.
 That's it.
+**Mature:** Though Version 3 is a 100% rewrite, we have been in the CMS business since 2009.

 **Standard:** PyroCMS adheres to PSR-1 and PSR-2 style guides and is entirely PSR-0/4 autoloaded.